girip11/scala_learning/lang_docs/1_scala_beginner_udemy/3_functional_programming/7_tuples_and_maps.md

 // Functional on maps
-// map, flatMap and filter exists on Map but less commonly used println(phonebook.map(pairing => pairing._1.toLowercase -> pairing._2)
+// map, flatMap and filter exists on Map but less commonly used
+// if two entries "Jim" -> 555 and "JIM" -> 787 are present in the map
+// after the mapping these two entries will have the same keys.
+So, the first
+// entry "jim" -> 555 will be updated with the value "jim" -> 787
+println(phonebook.map(pairing => pairing._1.toLowercase -> pairing._2)

 println(newPhonebook.filterKeys(key => key.startsWith("J"))